kdave/btrfs-progs/Documentation/ch-mount-options.rst

         Both *zlib* and *zstd* (since version 5.1) expose the compression level as a tunable knob with higher levels trading speed and memory (*zstd*) for higher compression ratios.
 This can be set by appending a colon and the desired level.
-        ZLIB accepts the range [1, 9] and ZSTD accepts [1, 15].
+        ZLIB accepts the range [1, 9] and ZSTD accepts [1, 15] and [-15,-1] (since 6.15).
         If no level is set, both currently use a default level of 3.
 The value 0 is an alias for the default level.

         Otherwise some simple heuristics are applied to detect an incompressible file.
         If the first blocks written to a file are not compressible, the whole file is